 3. Break a sweat.

 Regular exercise reduces stress, plus it can also improve moods and make hearts healthier.
 Set a regular time to walk, hike, swim, ride bikes, or play sports.
 Or take a dance or exercise class together.
 Let your child choose the activity and keep it fun.

 Nutritious food fuels our brains and our bodies.
-Getting kids involved in preparation might even make them excited to
+Getting kids involved in preparation might even make them excited to sit down to dinner!

 Depending on their abilities, you can ask kids to help select recipes, make lists, shop, prepare, or serve a meal of their choosing.
 A younger child can start with one recipe that becomes a “specialty.”
 Look for ways to increase your child’s role over time.
 And be sure to compliment the chef!

 5. Plan dates.